dayananda-ks/java-notes/01-java-introduction.md

 Java provides:

 - Bytecode Verification : Bytecode verification is a JVM security mechanism that checks the validity and safety of compiled bytecode before execution, preventing illegal operations and malformed or malicious bytecode from running.
 - Strong Memory Management : Java has strong memory management because the JVM automatically manages memory using Garbage Collection, reducing the need for manual memory allocation and deallocation.
+- Metaspace is a JVM memory area that stores metadata about loaded classes and is allocated from native memory.
 - No Pointer Arithmetic

 ---